jimmi0623/video-annotator/README.md

 # Video Annotation Tool

-A professional web-based video annotation tool built with FastAPI and modern web technologies.
+A custom web-based video annotation tool built with python, FastAPI and modern web technologies.
 Designed for creating precise bounding box and polygon annotations on video frames with export capabilities to industry-standard formats.

 ## ✨ Features